somedatapacket/docs.humio.com/content/installation/preparation.md

 skip this page. **For production deployments you want to set up authentication.**
 {{% /notice %}}

-If not configured otherwise Humio runs in `NO_AUTH` mode, meaning that there are no access restrictions at all – anyone with access to the system, can do anything.
+If authentication is not configured Humio runs in `NO_AUTH` mode, meaning that there are no access restrictions at all – anyone with access to the system, can do anything.